 - Take the test prior to the application deadline – even if scores will arrive a bit later

-If you’re applying as a freshman to TCU, you must submit the official results of at least one ACT or SAT Reasoning Test.
+If you’re applying as a freshman to TCU, you must submit the results of at least one ACT or SAT Reasoning Test.
 We have no preference which test you submit; each test is considered with equal importance.
 You should talk with your high school counselor if you are unsure which test to take.
 For the ACT, we recommend but do not require the writing/essay portion of the exam.
+If you are admitted and decide to enroll at TCU, we would require your official test scores from the testing agency at that time.

 You should plan to take the test prior to the appropriate application deadline.
 In some cases, your scores will not be available until after the deadline – as long as you’ve requested the scores be sent to TCU when you registered for the exam, we will receive them in time to consider them as part of your application.

-TCU requires official test scores.
+TCU requires official test scores from enrolled students.
+Applicants may self-report their test scores.
 Official scores are ones that are reported to TCU directly from the testing agency (www.collegeboard.org or www.actstudent.org) or that accompany an official high school transcript and bear the seal/signature of the high school registrar or counselor.
+Once a student enrolls at TCU, they must submit their official test scores from the testing agency if they did not already do so during the application process.

 ^ Back to top